ApryseSDK/pdftron-react-native/README.md

     }
     ```

-5. Add your AWS credentials in the `android/gradle.properties` file.
+5. Add your PDFTron credentials in the `android/gradle.properties` file.

     ```diff
     AWS_ACCESS_KEY=YOUR_AWS_ACCESS_KEY